 "Nice henge, owl," Sasuke said sarcastically.
 I scowled at the nickname Ami had given me a couple years earlier.
 They think they're soo clever, just because I have insomnia.

 "Thanks," I deadpanned.
 "You didn't do too bad yourself, duck boy."
 If looks could kill, I would have likely dropped dead there.
-Well you know what, Sasuke, if it bothered you that much you could fight me, and then we'll see.
+I gave him a bland smile, the kind I knew infuriated him.
+Well you know what, Sasuke, if I bother you that much you could fight me, and then we'll see.

 "Sexy Jutsu!"
 I heard behind me.
 Another twitch developed on my face.
 If I've told him once, I've told him a thousand times…